Mixer Showers Explained: The Complete Guide

 Knowing what’s a thermostatic shower and how a thermostatic shower valve works can save you from cold shocks, scalds, and fiddling endlessly with knobs.
 If you want to upgrade to a concealed thermostatic shower system, take a look at Jaquar’s range of thermostatic shower mixers and concealed valves.

-With "Jaquar UK,", you get not only quality products, from concealed thermostatic shower valves to stylish bath shower mixers, but also extras like free design consultations and 3D design models, plus the choice of dozens of finishes.
+With "Jaquar UK," you get not only quality products, from concealed thermostatic shower valves to stylish bath shower mixers, but also extras like free design consultations and 3D design models, plus the choice of dozens of finishes.
 That means you can get a shower setup that looks amazing, feels great, and works exactly the way you want.